verifereum/funding/evm-decomp/evm-decompilation.md

 <!-- How do you plan to achieve your research objectives? -->
 Our approach consists of four main phases:

-1. **Analysis and Extension of EVM Formalisation**: We will analyse the existing HOL4 formalisation of EVM from the Verifereum project and extend it as needed to support decompilation.
+1. **Analysis and Extension of EVM Formalisation**: We will analyse the existing HOL4 formalisation of EVM from the Verifereum project and extend it as needed to support proof-producing decompilation.

 2. **Development of EVM Decompilation Framework**: We will adapt Magnus Myreen's decompilation technology to work with EVM bytecode.
 This involves:
    - Developing decompilation specifications for EVM operations